OverPLL/musicxc1231/README.md

 Playback will pause if no clients are in the voice channel.

+Any songs/playlists queued with `!request` or `!search` during playback of autoplay song will be added to the front of the queue.

 # Obtaining a YouTube API key
 In order to use the !search command, you must provide the bot with a YouTube API key of your own.
 The process is quite simple: